sakloui/jorban-martysmods.github.io/docs/shader_repos/martysmods/immerse_shader_guides.md

   ![Not Good](./images/immerse/smaa_debug_edge_pred_scale_bad.png)

 8. If performance is permitting in your game and system, max out:

   * `Max Search Steps`

   * `Max Search Steps Diagonal`

   * `Corner Rounding`

   If performance is an issue, you can reduce these down to whatever value pleases your framerate choice.

 ---

 From this point forward you should notice a decrease in shimmer and bright aliasing within your game.

-Note that this will not take away everything, but it can help enough to give you that extra smoothing to edges!
+Please know that this will not take away all of your aliasing issues, but it can be enough to give you that extra smoothing to edges!

   * SMAA Enabled: